Detecting AI-Generated Video via Frame Consistency: Appendix

+where $\mathcal{L}$ is a loss function, and $\theta$ are the trainable parameters of detector $f$, $D^{*}_{i}$ refers to the training set of $D_{i}$.
+We evaluate the detection of cross-category-generated videos by ensuring that the training set and the test set do not contain videos using the same prompt.

-\subsection{Dataset Composition}
+\subsubsection{Dataset Composition}

-The following section provides a more detailed description of how the generated video forensics dataset was constructed and evaluated.
+The following section provides a more detailed description of how the $GeneratedVideoForensics$ was constructed and evaluated.
 The entire GVF dataset is generated in two steps:

-1) Selection of prompts and real videos: The prompts and real videos of the GVF dataset come from existing open-domain text-to-video datasets: MSVD ~\cite{chen2011collecting} and MSR-VTT ~\cite{xu2016msr} datasets.
+a.
+Selection of prompts and real videos: The prompts and real videos of the GVF dataset come from existing open-domain text-to-video datasets: MSVD ~\cite{chen2011collecting} and MSR-VTT ~\cite{xu2016msr} datasets.
 When selecting samples, we followed the work of FETV ~\cite{liu2023fetv}, Considering the collection of prompts from the above four aspects to simulate the sample distribution in real scenarios.
-More specifically, in the work of FETV, they classify each prompt controlling video generation from two aspects: the main content it describes and the attributes it controls during video generation.
+More specifically, in the work of FETV, they classify each prompt from two aspects: the main content it describes and the attributes it controls during video generation.
 The spatial major content of the prompt can be divided into people, animals, plants, food, vehicles, buildings, artifacts, scenery, and illustrations.
 The corresponding spatial attribute controls are divided into quantity, color, and camera view.
 Likewise, the major contents and attribute controls of temporal are actions, kinetic motions, light change, and fluid motions, respectively, motion direction, speed, and event sequence.

-2) Selection of generation models: Although there are many high-quality generative models on the market, we do not want to choose the best.
-On the contrary, we have selected four generative models with their advantages, aiming to simulate the crises we are encountering in real life: a large number of Generative models appear, how do we deal with the problems caused by invisible generative models?
-In the end, the four most representative generative models were selected as our generative models: \textbf{Text2Video-zero}~\cite{khachatryan2023text2video}, \textbf{ModelScopeT2V}~\cite{wang2023modelscope},\textbf{ZeroScope}\cite{zero},\textbf{Show1}~\cite{zhang2023show}.
-At the same time, we also selected the two most popular models as the secret test dataset: Pika~\cite{Pika} and Gen-2~\cite{Gen-2}.
+b.
+Selection of generation models: Although there are many high-quality generation models on the market, we do not want to choose the best.
+On the contrary, we have selected four generation models with their advantages, aiming to simulate the crises we are encountering in real life: a large number of generation models appear, how do we deal with the problems caused by unseen generation models?
+In the end, the four most representative generation models were selected as our generation models: \textbf{Text2Video-zero}~\cite{khachatryan2023text2video}, \textbf{ModelScopeT2V}~\cite{wang2023modelscope}, \textbf{ZeroScope}\cite{zero}, \textbf{Show1}~\cite{zhang2023show}.
+At the same time, we also selected the three most popular models as the secret test dataset: Pika~\cite{Pika}, Gen-2~\cite{Gen-2}, Kling~\cite{Kling}, Sora\cite{Sora} and Veo~\cite{Veo}.
+For Sora and Veo, we provide detailed information in the section~\ref{F}